bomonike/bomonike.github.io/plc.md

 Overall orchestration is done by an
 * ERP (Enterprise Resource Planning) system that does long-range planning in industries with long lead time items or complex bills of materials (BoM) needed on the shop floor, along with some form of associated shop orders in manufacturing industries.

-includes most accounting functions, including general ledger, as well as inventory management, and resource and inventory planning.
+* MRP includes most accounting functions, including general ledger, as well as inventory management, and resource and inventory planning.

 These systems help with ISO 9001 certification and compliance with FDA CFR 21 Part 11 Medical Device Manufacturing.